NativePHP/nativephp.com/resources/views/docs/1/digging-deeper/databases.md

 This command uses the exact same signature as the Laravel `migrate` command, so everything you're used to there can be used here.

+You can do this whether the application is running or not, but depending on how your app behaves, it may be better to do it _before_ running your app.

 ### Refreshing your app database